 Students in this program earn a Master of Social Work degree from the Brown School and a Master of Divinity from Eden Theological Seminary.
 The program of study requires 114 credit hours, typically taken over four years.

-The goal of the program is to prepare students with the combined skills and values in both social work and leadership ministry.
-The areas for which the joint-degree knowledge is most appropriate are leadership in and development of religious-based or sponsored social services, therapeutic and counseling services in religious settings, concern about development of life cycle and family issues in the context of a faith community, and seeking practice and policy implications of a call for justice.
+The goal of the program is to prepare students with the combined skills and values needed for both social work and leadership ministry.
+The students for whom this joint-degree knowledge is most appropriate are those interested in the leadership and development of religious-based or sponsored social services; those looking to provide therapeutic and counseling services in religious settings; those with concerns about the development of life cycle and family issues in the context of a faith community; and those seeking the practice and policy implications of a call for justice.